With grocers projected to continue their digital transformations, five specific grocery technology trends are set to lead the way.

 “Historically, the reasons why someone may continue to be brand loyal just may not hold anymore because people are being forced due to financial constraints to make tradeoffs that they wouldn’t want to make,” Connors said.

-Grocery technology – Personalisation manoeuvres to capture churn
+Grocery technology – Hyper-personalisation manoeuvres to capture churn

-Predictive personalisation solution (PPS), are likely to make a significant impact on grocery in this coming year, able to identify what grocery shoppers are about to buy.
-“By getting in ahead of the curve, using an AI/ML solutions to predict imminent consumer sales and nurture them to your store, will garner major market share” said David Swift CEO of SwiftERM.
+Hyper-personalisation software is likely to make a significant impact on groceries in this coming year, able to identify what grocery shoppers are about to buy.
+“By getting in ahead of the curve, using AI/ML solutions to predict imminent consumer sales and nurture them to your store, will garner major market share” said David Swift CEO of SwiftERM.

 “If you always offer each online shopper what they want – when they want it, it is only a matter of time before offers and incentives will take second place as the purchase has already been captured.
-Online grocery shoppers want to know the retailers appreciates them and their custom.
-You can only demonstrate this by reflecting each individual shoppers interests in your offerings, putting their interests above your own”.
+Online grocery shoppers want to know the retailers appreciate them and their customs.
+You can only demonstrate this by reflecting each shopper’s interests in your offerings, putting their interests above your own”.

 Remote work is on the rise.
 A recent study found that a record number of consumers globally are at least partially working outside the office.
 The study noted that 44% said they had worked online remotely, up slightly from the previous quarter.